i-adopt/users_stories/README.md

 ## Instructions

 To initiate a user story, [Get Started](https://github.com/i-adopt/users_stories/issues/new?assignees=&labels=user+story&template=user-story-submission-template.md&title=Role+-+Desired+Action+-+Benefit).
-(If there is some problem, go to the Issues tab for the repository, click New issue, then click on Get Started for the "User story submission template".)
+(If there is some problem, go to the Issues tab for the repository, click New issue, then click on Get Started using the "User story submission template".)

 If you just want to create a regular ticket that isn't a user story, then [Open a blank issue](https://github.com/i-adopt/users_stories/issues/new).